Hmong people: Historical Miao

 Historically, the term "Hmong" is not featured in any Chinese text, only the term "Miao".
 However it is uncertain if all mentions of Miao people referred to the Hmong people.
 According to Ruey (1962), the way in which Miao was used in Chinese can roughly be divided into three periods: a legendary period from 2300 BC to 200 BC, then a period when the term generally referred to southern barbarians until 1200 AD, and then a modern period during which the Hmong were probably included.
-Although the term appeared before the Qin dynasty (221 BCE), throughout history Miao was used as a loose and general term by the Han to refer to southern barbarians.
+Although the term appeared before the Qin dynasty (221 BC), throughout history Miao was used as a loose and general term by the Han to refer to southern barbarians.
 Only since the Tang dynasty did more evidence of its association with the Hmong become more apparent.
 In the 20th century, Western missionaries called the Hmong and Hmao the "Big Flowery Miao" (Da Hua Miao) and the "Little Flowery Miao" (Xiao Hua Miao).
 Another source states that the Green and White Miao were the Hmong, the Flowery Miao were the Hmao, the Black Miao were the Hmu, and the Red Miao were the Xong.
 According to She Miaojun, the Miao only existed as an exonym in the imagination of outsiders all the way up to the Qing dynasty.
 It did not refer to any self-defined ethnic group united by either territory or language.
 Others believe that Miao identity emerged during the rebellions of the 18th and 19th centuries.